 Hello!
 It is my esteemed pleasure to welcome all new and returning Hawks to the Hardaway High School.
-Our administration, faculty, and staff are looking forward to the 2020-2021 school year with enthusiasm, and we are ready to begin this journey into new and uncharted territory together.
+Our administration, faculty, and staff are looking forward to the 2021-2022 school year with enthusiasm, and we are ready to begin this journey into a new year together.
 Our mission at Hardaway High School is to develop enthusiastic, life-long learners who are productive, contributing members of a global society.
 The most successful students are those who take an active role in our school.
 We want to encourage you to find your people and to find your place.
 If you have any questions, please do not hesitate to ask your teachers, counselors, or administrators.